 This Statement of Additional Information ("SAI") is not a prospectus.
-This SAI sets forth information which may be of interest to investors, but which is not necessarily included in the Funds' Prospectus dated October 27, 2023, and supplemented from time to time (the "Prospectus").
+This SAI sets forth information which may be of interest to investors, but which is not necessarily included in the Funds' Prospectus dated October 28, 2024, and supplemented from time to time (the "Prospectus").
 This SAI should be read in conjunction with the Prospectus.
-Information about a Fund's investments is available in the Fund's Annual and Semi-Annual Reports to shareholders.
-The Annual Report contains financial statements that are incorporated herein by reference.
-An investor may obtain copies of the Funds' Prospectus, this SAI, and the Annual and Semi-Annual reports without charge by (i) visiting the Funds' website at www.crmfunds.com or (ii) calling 800-CRM-2883.
+Information about the Funds' investments is available in the Funds' Annual and Semi-Annual Reports to shareholders and in the Funds' filing on Form N-CSR for the fiscal year ended June 30, 2024.
+The Funds' filing on Form N-CSR contains the Funds' audited financial statements for the fiscal year ended June 30, 2024, which are incorporated herein by reference.
+An investor may obtain copies of the Funds' Prospectus, this SAI, the Annual and Semi-Annual reports, and the audited financial statements of the Funds without charge by (i) visiting the Funds' website at www.crmfunds.com or (ii) calling 800-CRM-2883.